ansys/pyansys-dev-guide/doc/source/overview/componentization.rst

 expectation of compatibility and reusability across the entire Ansys portfolio.

-Many Ansys products already have a scripting solution in place, and wrapping that execution environment with a '''RunScript''' API endpoint is a low-barrier option to gain access to remote, programmatic execution.
+Many Ansys products already have a scripting solution in place, and wrapping that execution environment with a ``RunScript`` API endpoint is a low-barrier option to gain access to remote, programmatic execution.
 This solution lacks API granularity, as the abstraction is simply an unvalidated script input and some blob output that must be parsed and evaluated without a prescribed response definition.
 The documentation for the scripting environment